jeaye/orchestra/README.md

 bound, with a different function which first checks all arguments, then calls the original function, then checks the output and `:fn` spec, if those specs are present.

+## When to use it
+I highly recommend having this **always on** during development and testing.
+You may have systems tests, rather than unit tests, and this can help verify that your data stays exactly as you intend it, throughout each transformation.

 ## Donate
 Feel free to shoot Bitcoins my way: **123NMGCvRZLfQJwk2AhsLMLSpCCJhCRoz6**